rosmildoLopes/rosmildoLopes/README.md

 In my previous life, I used to work in the marketing world, where I developed strong skills in communication, creativity, and project management.
 Whether it was crafting compelling campaigns or analyzing market trends.📈📊

-❤️Check out some of my work in my [portfolio](https://my-portfolio-sepia-ten-33.vercel.app/). 🌟
+❤️ Check out some of my work in my [portfolio](https://my-portfolio-sepia-ten-33.vercel.app/). 🌟

 ⚡️ Since 2022, I have been working at Numen Publicidad in Buenos Aires, where I get the chance to build a variety of projects using a very diverse stack: React, Next.js, Typescript, PostgreSQL Databases, Node.js, React-Query, Tailwind, etc!
 I also built their website, which you can check out [here](https://landing-academia.vercel.app/ ).